moritzgloeckl/esp-air/README.md

 ## Disclaimer

 This hardware/software product is only for private use.
 No medical advice is given whatsoever.
 Please consult your doctor first.
 This is only for information purposes.
+I am not affiliated with any shops/websites/vendors/hardware producers whatsoever.